defenseunicorns/leapfrogai/website/content/en/docs/local deploy guide/deploy.md

 ### VLLM

-This backend comes pre-packaged with [synthia-7b-v2.0-awq](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-AWQ), and `vllm` as the inferencing engine and is primarily aimed at multi-user GPU deployments.
+This backend comes pre-packaged with [Defense Unicorn's quantized version of Hermes-2-Pro-Mistral-7B-4bit-32g](https://huggingface.co/defenseunicorns/Hermes-2-Pro-Mistral-7B-4bit-32g), and `vllm` as the inferencing engine and is primarily aimed at multi-user GPU deployments.

 ```git
 # download